jankazil/lcd-data/README.md

 ## Overview

-The package provides a command-line tool that selects stations by geography (a single station by GHCNh identifier, a U.S. state or territory, RTO/ISO regions, and the special region CONUS representing the contiguous U.S.), checks data availability, downloads LCD v2 observation files for a given year range, constructs full-hourly UTC time series for several observables, and writes a NetCDF file.
-It can optionally generate plots comparing the original and the interpolated time series.
+The package provides a command-line tool that selects stations by geography (a single station by GHCNh identifier, a U.S. state or territory, RTO/ISO regions, and the special region CONUS representing the contiguous U.S.), checks data availability, downloads LCD v2 observation files for a given year range, constructs full-hourly UTC time series for the observables, and saves them in a NetCDF file.
+It optionally generate plots showing the original and the interpolated time series.

 Geospatial region selection is based on U.S. Energy Information Administration definitions of RTO/ISO footprints, and U.S. Census Bureau state/territory boundaries, included with the package.

-The station list with GHCNh station identifiers is available [here](https://www.ncei.noaa.gov/oa/global-historical-climatology-network/hourly/doc/ghcnh-station-list.txt).
+The list of GHCNh station identifiers is available [here](https://www.ncei.noaa.gov/oa/global-historical-climatology-network/hourly/doc/ghcnh-station-list.txt).
+LCD v2 contains only U.S. stations.

 ## Workflow

 The following describes the internal workflow performed by the command-line tool:

 1. Load the region geometry (RTO/ISO polygons or U.S. state/territory boundaries) if a region is specified; skip this step if a station ID is provided.
 2. Retrieve the station list from NCEI and either filter it spatially by region or select the specified station.
-Cache the list to disk.
 3. Filter the stations by data availability for the requested year range, either online by probing NCEI or offline by checking local files.
 4. Save the filtered station list for reference.
 5. Download LCD v2 observation files from NCEI for the selected stations and years, skipping files already present that match by ETag.
-6. Construct full-hourly UTC time series for temperature (T), dew point (Td), relative humidity (RH), and wind speed by reading, cleaning, and interpolating station observations.
+6. Create full-hourly UTC time series for temperature (T), dew point temperature (Td), relative humidity (RH), and wind speed by converting local observation time to UTC and interpolating the data to full hours.
 Remove temperatures above 60 °C. Perform interpolation only across gaps of up to 2 hours.
 Derive RH from T and Td.
-7. Optionally write comparison plots for the original and interpolated series.
+7. Optionally create comparison plots for the original and interpolated series.
-8. Save the full-hourly UTC time series as a NetCDF file, for the given station or the stations in the state/region.
+8. Save the full-hourly UTC time series in a NetCDF file, for the given station or the stations in the state/region.

-**Note:** Interpolation of station observations to construct full-hourly UTC time series across many years and/or many stations can be very slow due to inherent limitations of Python.
+**Notes:** Interpolation of station observation time series across many years and/or many stations can be slow due to inherent limitations of Python.
+Creating plots is very slow and recommended only for individual stations (as opposed to regions).

 ## Command-line interface (CLI)